Automating Third-Party Application Packaging in Microsoft SCCM

 Deploy Using Task Sequences or Collections

-Use existing installation methods within SCCM including task sequences and collection deployments for the initial installation of products.
+Use existing installation methods within SCCM, such as task sequence and collection deployments, for the initial installation of products.

 Easily Customize Deployments with Settings that Matter